novemberrain00/BeautyBox.js/README.md

 Usage
 -----

-just add ```beautybox(pictures, options)```, where "pictures" - is selector of images those must be shown, and "options" is objects with options
+just add ```beautybox(pictures, options)``` in your js code, where "pictures" - is selector of images those must be shown, and "options" is objects with options

 Options